tjark/Par/README.md

     BENCHMARK is the name of the benchmark file.

 The wrapped solvers were taken from SMT-COMP 2018.
+They are **not** included in this repository and must be downloaded separately.